Sydney to Hobart Yacht Race: Sponsors, supporters and prizes

 Rolex has been the naming rights sponsor of the race since 2002.
-Other sponsors of the race include Appliances Online, Nortel Networks and TasPorts.
+Other sponsors of the race include Appliances Online, Nortel and TasPorts.

 It generally costs each of the major contenders for line honors millions of dollars to equip themselves for the race, however there is no prize money.
 The only award is a Rolex watch from the race sponsor for the fastest and handicap winning yacht captains.
-Entrants compete for the honor of the title.
+Entrants compete for the honour of the title.

 The overall (handicap) winner on corrected time is awarded The George Adams Tattersall Cup, first awarded to the winner of the 1946 race (and retrospectively to the 1945 winner).

 Among the other trophies awarded during the race are the J H Illingworth Challenge Cup for the line honours boat and the Jane Tate Memorial Trophy for the first female skipper.

 In popular culture

 The race features in the 2007 novel The Storm Prophet by Hector Macdonald.